JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/story.md

 As they enter the circle of trees, they find a raised stone alter standing in the center, the Bishop held down against it by vine blights.
 To either side of the Bishop stand gnomish druids in dark robes.
 As the party watch another figure, a tall gaunt man with beady dark eyes and greased back hair, hands the druids a serrated dagger made out of the fang of some large beast, and then retreats as the druids begin to chant a ritual, holding the dagger aloft above Ebert's heart.

 In front of the alter, Oswyn lays pinned to the ground by another pair of monsters molded of earth and vines.
 These beasts, however, are not slow and shambling.
-They resemble massive ten-foot-tall wolves, and eye their prey with all the bloodthirst of a true predator.
+They resemble massive ten-foot-tall wolves, and eye their prey with all the blood thirst of a true predator.

 A desperate battle to pull Oswyn out of danger and stop the ritual commences.
-Roger casts a cload of noxious gas, robbing the enemy of most of their ability to act, as Gergee and Brood rush to engage then wolves.
+Roger casts a cloud of noxious gas, robbing the enemy of most of their ability to act, as Gergee and Brood rush to engage then wolves.
 Helena runs to Oswyn's aid, and together they pull free of the beasts' grasp.

 Hidden amongst the treetops, Dimitria sees her party struggling against the wolves, and decides to take a more direct route to stopping the sacrificial ritual.
 She knocks an arrow, and fires on then Bishop.
 Roger follows suit, and with a powerful Shatter, he and Dimitria put a permanent end to Bishop Ebert Knotwise.